May 13, 2019

 Better communication means your audiences can better articulate who you are and what you are all about.
 This helps them make more confident decisions about which schools to investigate and visit—and not.
 In turn, this also helps you make better decisions on your yield strategy.

 I can’t think of a single study that offers such a clear and immediate return as does a non-matriculant.
-And, when you consider how it can influence your overall recruiting communication spend, the value becomes even more clear.
+When you consider how it can influence your overall recruiting communication spend, the value becomes even more clear.

 Interested in pursuing a non-matriculant study?
-Email Patrick Stark today.
+Email me today.